Tim McGraw

 Live Performances

-Taylor has performed “Tim McGraw” almost 300 times.
-She spent six months of 2006 promoting “Tim McGraw” and Taylor Swift on a radio tour.
-She also performed the song as she opened for Rascal Flatts on several dates, from October 19 to November 3, 2006, included on the “Me and My Gang Tour (2006-2007).
-She also performed the song when she served as opening act on twenty dates for George Strait’s 2007 United States tour, and selected dates for Brad Paisley’s “Bonfires & Amplifiers Tour” in 2007.
+Taylor has performed “Tim McGraw” nearly 300 times throughout her career.
+In 2006, she dedicated six months to promoting the song and Taylor Swift on a national radio tour.
+She also performed the song while opening for Rascal Flatts on the “Me and My Gang Tour” (2006-2007).
+Additionally, she performed the song as an opening act for George Strait on his 2007 U.S. tour and at selected dates on Brad Paisley’s “Bonfires & Amplifiers Tour” in 2007.

-Taylor first met the actual Tim McGraw while performing “Tim McGraw” at the 2007 ACM Awards.
-She bravely walked up to him and introduced herself, saying, “Hi, I’m Taylor.”
-Since then, they have been friends and have even performed duets together.
-During mid-2007, Taylor engaged as the opening act on several dates for Tim McGraw’s and Faith Hill’s joint tour, “Soul2Soul II Tour” (2006-2007), where she again performed “Tim McGraw”.
-She performed the song while she was again opening for Rascal Flatts for their “Still Feels Good Tour” in 2008.
+Taylor first met the real Tim McGraw when she performed “Tim McGraw” at the 2007 ACM Awards.
+She boldly introduced herself by walking up to him and saying, “Hi, I’m Taylor.”
+Since then, the two have become friends and even performed duets together.
+In mid-2007, Taylor opened for Tim and his wife Faith Hill on their joint “Soul2Soul II Tour” (2006-2007), where she again performed “Tim McGraw.”
+She also performed the song during her opening slots for Rascal Flatts on their “Still Feels Good Tour” in 2008.

 Critical Reception

-In 2020, Rolling Stone ranked “Tim McGraw” at No. 11 on its “The 100 Greatest Debut Singles of All Time” list, placing second among female artists; the magazine stated: “With her first song, Swift immediately showed her Nashville peers she could beat any of them at their own game, acing the classic genre trope of nostalgic country song about how country music is nostalgic”.
+In 2020, Rolling Stone ranked “Tim McGraw” at No. 11 on its list of “The 100 Greatest Debut Singles of All Time,” placing it second among female artists.
+The magazine praised the song, writing: “With her first song, Swift immediately showed her Nashville peers she could beat any of them at their own game, acing the classic genre trope of nostalgic country song about how country music is nostalgic”.

 Commercial Performance

 On the week ending September 23, 2006, “Tim McGraw” debuted at No. 86 on the Billboard Hot 100.
 After 17 weeks of ascending and descending the chart, on the week ending January 13, 2007, the song reached its peak at No. 40 on the Billboard Hot 100, where it stayed for two consecutive weeks.
-Prior to charting on the United States’ main chart, “Tim McGraw” charted on Billboard Hot Country Songs.
-On the week ending July 1, 2006, “Tim McGraw” debuted at No. 60 on the Billboard Hot Country Songs.
-After spending 25 weeks upon the chart, the song reached the top 10 with its new peak of No. 10 on the week ending December 16, 2006.
-In the proceeding six weeks, the song managed to remain in the top 10 until finding its peak at No. 6 on the week ending January 27, 2007.
+Prior to charting on the United States’ main chart, “Tim McGraw” debuted at No. 60 on the Billboard Hot Country Songs on the week ending July 1, 2006.
+After spending 25 weeks upon the chart, the song reached the Top 10 with its new peak of No. 10 on the week ending December 16, 2006.
+In the proceeding six weeks, it managed to remain in the Top 10 until finding its peak at No. 6 on the week ending January 27, 2007.
 “Tim McGraw” spent a total of 35 weeks upon the Billboard Hot Country Songs chart.

 The Start of a Legendary Career